We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 - Still hungry?
 Head to L’Artisan Des Glaces or Les Halles Boulangerie-Patisserie in France or Kringla Bakeri og Kafe in Norway.
 They have some great gluten free snacks.
 Many of the top gluten free treats in Disney World can be found in Epcot.

-Confirmed 2025 Gluten Free Flower and Garden Foods
+2026 Gluten Free Flower and Garden Menus

 We start with foods that are either labeled as gluten free by Disney, as well as foods I know don’t contain gluten from previous experience.
 Again, always double check when you go and ask to see the ingredient list for any item not labeled as gluten free by Disney!